i-love-flamingo/flamingo/core/healthcheck/Readme.md

 The healthcheck module provides useful routes for:
 1. check if the application is up (/status/ping endpoint)
-1. Check the application status (/status/healthcheck endpoint)
+2. Check the application status (/status/healthcheck endpoint)
+3. Provide version informations (/version) - if a file "version.json" exists

 ## Usage